shred86/smart-home/home-assistant-konnected-security-system.md

 This is the setup I used to create a security system within [Home Assistant](http://home-assistant.io) using the [Konnected](http://konnected.io) Alarm Panel Pro which replaced a [Concord 4](https://www.interlogix.com/intrusion/product/concord-4) traditional security system.
 It had hardwired door/window sensors, motion sensors and a siren that I was able to use with konnected.io.

+Update: I ran this setup for about a week but switched over to [Alarmo](https://github.com/nielsfaber/alarmo) which is a custom component for Home Assistant.
+It makes the process of creating an alarm system signifcantly easier and also provides additional features.

 ## Create manual alarm control panel

 Add the following to the configuration.yaml file to create a [manual alarm control panel](https://www.home-assistant.io/integrations/manual/):